A Walk to Remember: Plot

-Landon builds a telescope for Jamie to see a star that he named after her, with help from her father.
-It is then that he asks her to marry him.
-Jamie tearfully accepts, and they get married in the church where her mother was married.
-Landon reflects that their last summer together was spent as husband and wife, and that she had died soon after.
+Landon builds a telescope for Jamie so she can see a one-time comet in the springtime, finishing it in time with help from Jamie's father.
+The telescope is brought to her on the balcony, and she gets a beautiful view of the comet.
+Landon asks her to marry him.
+Jamie tearfully accepts, and they get married in the church where her late mother was married.
+They spend the summer together, and Jamie dies as summer ends.